-Mascoma Community Development (MCD) was established on August 9, 2013, as a wholly-owned subsidiary of Mascoma Savings Bank with the primary mission of community development utilizing the New Markets Tax Credit (NMTC) Program.
-The NMTC program allows MCD to direct capital to underserviced communities through financing high-impact, mission-focused projects nationwide.
-MCD’s primary goals are to deploy tax credits into projects benefiting low income communities and/or low income persons that will promote:
+Mascoma Community Development (MCD) is a community development entity (CDE) – established in 2013, as a wholly-owned subsidiary of Mascoma Bank with the primary mission of community development utilizing the New Markets Tax Credit (NMTC) Program.
+The NMTC program allows MCD to direct capital to underserved communities through financing high-impact, mission-focused projects nationwide.
+MCD’s primary goals are to deploy tax credits into projects benefiting severely distressed, low-income communities and/or low-income persons that will promote:

 - Downtown revitalization